Digital Wellbeing

 There you will also find curated software, tools and downloads from global, blue-chip cyber security brands such as Norton, Bitdefender and McAfee – many of which are available on special offer or are free-to-try (or even free!).

-Our consumer site also hosts our Vivo-trained AI chat assistant Erica – for members only – who can help customers with non-cyber emergency issues like “How do I upgrade my iPhone?” or “How do I switch ‘Do not Disturb’ on and off on my Samsung A3 phone?”.
+Our consumer site also hosts our VIVO-trained AI chat assistant Erica – for members only – who can help customers with non-cyber emergency issues like “How do I upgrade my iPhone?” or “How do I switch ‘Do not Disturb’ on and off on my Samsung A3 phone?”.
 Erica’s great at knowing the answers and always delivers them in a plain English instantly understandable way.

 If you would like to know more about what we can offer your organisation, please contact us.